-- it is key to have clear guidance on the notion of the 'entity's main business activity', or in the course of the entity's main business activity' (please see EFRAG's reply to Question 3 in Appendix 1); - the IASB should consider, as part of the effects of these proposals, the interaction of the IASB proposals with existing regulatory frameworks on presentation of financial statements; - the 'free' accounting policy choice in paragraph 51(b) for entities providing financing to customers may result in the loss of relevant information for users, in particular for non-financial institutions (e.g. manufacturer providing financing to customers); and - it would be useful to consider whether incremental expenses related to financing activities should also be in the financing category, by symmetry, with expenses relating to investing activities.
+- it is key to have clear guidance on the notion of the 'entity's main business activity', or in the course of the entity's main business activity' (please see EFRAG's reply to Question 3 in Appendix 1); - the IASB should consider, as part of the effects of these proposals, the interaction of the IASB proposals with existing regulatory frameworks on the presentation of financial statements; - both the statement of financial performance and the statement of cash flows will have three different categories with similar labelling (operating, investing and financing) even if they are not aligned.
+As further described below, EFRAG would encourage a separate project on IAS 7 to improve consistency with the new content and structure of the statement of profit or loss.
+As long as the two statements are not aligned, EFRAG considers that it would be useful to use a different labelling in the two statements to avoid confusion; - the 'free' accounting policy choice in paragraph 51(b) of the ED (for entities that provide financing to customers) may result in the loss of relevant information for users, in particular when used by non-financial institutions (e.g. manufacturer providing financing to customers); and - it would be useful to consider whether 'incremental expenses' related to financing activities should also be in the financing category, by symmetry, with expenses relating to investing activities.